blu-corner/sbf/README.md

 ## Compilation Windows

-Windows can be built with cmake
+Windows can be built with cmake - open command prompt with developer tools can be found inside visual studio folder in start menu.

 ```
 > mkdir build